panzi/verify-ehc/README.md

                       supported:
                         AT, CH, DE, NL, SE

-  CH_TOKEN            Downloading the Swiss (CH) trust list needs the environment
+  CH_TOKEN            Downloading the Swiss (CH) trust list and root certificate
-                      variable CH_TOKEN set to a bearer token that can be found in the BIT's Android CovidCertificate app APK.
-See also: https://github.com/cn-uofbasel/ch-dcc-keys
+                      needs the environment variable CH_TOKEN set to a bearer token that can be found in the BIT's Android CovidCertificate app APK.
+See also:
+                      https://github.com/cn-uofbasel/ch-dcc-keys

   FR_TOKEN            Downloading the French (FR) trust list needs the